8 min read

 Here are ten slides you need in your corporate pitch deck:

 Your cover slide should be clean and clear.
 It should include your company’s visual brand colors and logo, and your company name and tagline.
 This slide may be on a screen for quite a while when you’re waiting to present, so it sets the stage for the entire presentation.
-If you use an image, make it one that embodies the tone of your brand, whether that’s technical (an image of machinery or an actual application), conversational (like the image on the slide below), or advisory (for example, a large image of an airplane for an aerospace integrator).
+If you use an image, make it one that embodies the tone of your brand, whether that’s technical (an image of machinery or an actual application), conversational (an image of a person or team), or advisory (for example, a large image of an airplane for an aerospace integrator).

 The problem slide should define your customer’s problem as he sees it.
 Review your buyer personas or positioning to exactly pinpoint these pains.

-Use your Amplify slide to really flesh out your customer’s problems and show what will happen if those problems remain unaddressed.
+Use this slide to really flesh out your customer’s problems and show what will happen if those problems remain unaddressed.
 This slide can include market information to show what kind of market potential the customer will pass up if he doesn’t solve the challenges plaguing his business.

 This slide should clearly state what you do.
 If possible, tie your solutions directly to the problems you identified on the second slide.